Top of the page

 Use soap, and scrub your hands for 10 to 15 seconds.
 Then rinse well in warm water.
 Use a clean paper towel to dry your hands.

-As you put it together, check to see that all parts are clean.
+As you put it together, check to see that all parts are clean, and that the pump is working properly.

 Your nipple should be right in the middle of the shield.
-You may need to try a few different sizes of breast shield to find one that fits you best.
+You may need to try different sizes of breast shields to find one that fits you best.
+Ask a lactation consultant to help you find a good fitting breast shield if you experience discomfort when pumping.
 Some women use a special bra that holds the shield in place.
 This lets you have your hands free.

 Begin with a low level of suction.
 Increase suction as your milk starts to flow.
 Some pumps will do this for you.
-To know when to stop pumping, watch for signs that your breasts are empty.
-You will feel a tugging when the pump is on, but pumping shouldn't be painful.
+Stop pumping when the flow of milk begins to slow down.
+You will feel a tugging while pumping, but it shouldn't be painful.
 If it hurts, stop pumping.
-Change the position of the breast shield, or try a larger breast shield.
+Change the position of the breast shield, or try a different size of breast shield.

 After you finish pumping: